-As identified in Table 2, the proposed building envelopes would facilitate approximately 23 additional dwellings when compared to the current planning controls (based on a unit size of 100m2).
-Whilst this is a relatively modest uplift, as we have been advised by Hill PDA, without the additional uplift the review sites will not be economically viable to redevelop.
-There is a greater uplift in non-residential floor space, where there is an increase of approximately 20,000 m2 of GFA, assuming that there are two levels of non-residential GFA as part of the development.
+As identified in Table 2, the proposed building envelopes and land uses would reduce the number of dwellings by around 80, when compared to the current planning controls (based on a unit size of 100m2).
+However, there is a greater uplift in non-residential floor space, where there is an increase of approximately 34,275m2 of GFA.
+This is based on the assumption that there are two levels of non-residential GFA as part of the development and six levels of commercial uses for the properties along New South Head Road.
+The proposed indicative land use mix is an appropriate outcome for the Centre to maintain is vitality and vibrancy, whilst also being viable.

-The traffic and transport implications can be mitigated by implementing the recommendations of the Transport Study prepared by SCT.
-There are also a number of other complementary reports such as the Draft Woollahra Integrated Transport Strategy, Draft Woollahra Active Transport Study and the Double Bay Pedestrianisation Study which, if implemented, will further enhance the liveability of the Centre.
+SCT Consulting undertook a detailed transport study to analyse the existing network and the future capacity within the Centre.
+The traffic and transport implications from the proposed uplift can be mitigated by implementing the recommendations made by SCT Consulting.
+There are also a number of other complementary reports such as the Draft Woollahra Integrated Transport Strategy, Draft Woollahra Active Transport Study, Woollahra Municipal Recreation Strategy, and the Double Bay Pedestrianisation Study which, if implemented, will further enhance the liveability of the Centre.

-The Draft Strategy maintains and enhances the existing unique character of the Centre as Sydney's stylish bayside village, whilst creating opportunities to address future community needs including:
+The Strategy maintains and enhances the existing unique character of the Centre as Sydney's stylish bayside village, whilst creating opportunities to address future community needs including: